 Char Man finds his uniqueness within the storyline.
 The film manages to create a tale where two urban legends collide.
 This was one of the positives of this film.

 The movie sets out with, Kent and Andy who want to make a documentary about The Ojai Vampire.
-The filmmakers and cameraman, Eric, head up to Ojai and start mapping out their scenes.
+The filmmakers and cameraman, Eric, head up to Ojai and start mapping their scenes.
 The story they want to tell us is about a Spanish vampire who moved to Ojai in 1890 and killed local cattle.
-Legend says, the vampire brought with him a wolf protector, who was known to kill a few things as well.
+Legend says the vampire brought a wolf protector, who was also known to kill a few things.

 Ranchers hunted down the wolf and enclosed the vampire inside its sarcophagus where they then hid it among brush and weeds.
 The tomb of the Spanish vampire resides above ground and features a glass window.
 Those who discovered it reported seeing a human skull within.
 The movie doesn’t cover the official legend completely, I looked it up though.